Code-Institute-Submissions/marverMultimedia/README.md

 #### [S3-Direct](https://github.com/bradleyg/django-s3direct):

-- This library has been used to implement the upload of video files directly to AWS S3 in order to bypass the Web-Server and limit load on operations
+- This library has been used to implement the upload of video files directly to AWS S3 in order to bypass the Web-Server and limit extra load on operations

 #### [Boto3](http://boto3.readthedocs.io/en/latest/):